Altinn/altinn-studio-docs/content/app/development/process/actions/process-actions/_index.en.md

 To write custom logic create a new class that implements `Altinn.App.Core.Models.UserAction.IUserAction`.

-This interface requires you to define an `Id` and an implementation of `public async Task<UserActionResult> HandleAction(UserActionContext context)`
+This interface requires you to define an `Id` and an implementation of `public async Task<UserActionResult> HandleAction(UserActionContext context)`.
+The id provided is used to match the C# implementation with the action specified in the process file.

 A very simple implementation of the _custom_ action that only logs the users userId and the instanceId can be implemented as this: